ImogenWren/flat-advert/README.md

 ## Tenancy Agreement
 The Tenancy agreement is due to start on the 17th of March, however the room will be available from the 4th.
 Rent is £500 pcm at the moment with rent due on the 17th of the month.
 Bills are not included, and at the moment are roughly £55 for each tenant for gas & electricity, and £76 each for council tax.
 This flat is an aggressively LGBTQIA+ Positive space!
+420 Friendly.

 ### Bedroom
 The bedroom for let has a double bed and a decent sized cupboard/wardrobe.